Skip to Content

 How to Make Hydrangeas Pink

-bright pink hydrangea flowers
+bright pink hydrangea border.

 Espoma Organic Garden Lime; Raises soil pH and helps turn hydrangeas Pink!
 Contains pelletized dolomitic lime and can be used For Organic Gardening; 6.75 lb.
 Bag